 If you have been charged with a DUI offense, you might be thinking about the possibility of serving jail time or having to pay exorbitant fines.
 People often do not realize that they face Ft.
 Lauderdale DUI license suspension as well.
 Losing your license can complicate your commute and make basic tasks like grocery shopping extremely difficult.
 A compassionate traffic attorney will understand and could work tirelessly in pursuit of a positive outcome for you.

 A common cause for a suspension or revocation in Ft.
 Lauderdale would be any type of driver’s license action as a result of a DUI arrest or conviction.
-If an individual gets arrested in Ft.
-Lauderdale for DUI and they either take the breath test and fail (blow over the legal limit), or they are requested by a law enforcement officer to take a breath test or urine test and they refuse, they face a Ft.
-Lauderdale DUI license suspension from the date of their arrest.
+If an individual gets arrested and they either take the breath test and fail (blow over the legal limit), or they are requested by a law enforcement officer to take a breath test or urine test and they refuse, they face a license suspension from the date of their arrest.
 If that individual is ultimately convicted of the charge of DUI, they would face a court suspension for a DUI conviction for a minimum period of six months.
-Another common reason for suspensions is failure to pay child support in Ft.
-Lauderdale.
+Another common reason for suspensions is failure to pay child support.

 There are two different types of DUI suspensions in Florida.
 One is called an administrative suspension which basically derives from or starts as the result of a DUI arrest.
 There are a few ways a driver’s license can be suspended by a police officer after a DUI arrest.

 If a law enforcement officer requests an individual to submit to a breathalyzer to test their blood alcohol level post-arrest and they fail (the breathalyzer registers an amount above the legal limit of 0.08), the police officer would issue them a DUI citation, take possession of their driver’s license, and issue them an administrative suspension at the scene.